repaygithub/cactus/docs/Internationalization/Fluent Syntax.md

 # Message using a placeable
 placeable = This is a { $messageType } message.

+# Multiline message
+multi = Messages can span
+    multiple lines, as long as new lines are indented by at least one space.

 # Message using attributes
 attribute = This message has a placeholder attribute.
     .placeholder = How useful!